zxk688/starter-hugo-academic3/content/publication/a-multilevel-multimodal-fusion-transformer-for-remote-sensing-semantic-segmentation/index.md

   - M. -O. Pun and M. Liu
 author_notes: []
 doi: 10.1109/TGRS.2024.3373033
-publication: "*IEEE Transactions on Geoscience and Remote Sensing*"
+publication: "*IEEE Transactions on Geoscience and Remote Sensing*,2024"
 abstract: Accurate semantic segmentation of remote sensing data plays a crucial role in the success of geoscience research and applications.
 Recently, multimodal fusion-based segmentation models have attracted much attention due